highway900/go_standard_webserver/README.md

 # Simple Golang HTTP service

 A set of simple HTTP services written using the standard library in go.
-I wrote this to show a new go team what what go services is like and how we go from simple to more complex-ish and what that does for the implementation.
+I wrote this to show a new team how go http servers are written (showing the http lifecycle clearly) and how we go from simple to more complex-ish and how that actually makes it easier to understand what your software is doing.

 Run samples
 ===========